nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 You can read more on Kubernetes Jobs in the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/jobs/kubernetes-job-support/#nautobot_kubernetes_job_manifest).

-> Note, that this Helm Chart requires Nautobot version `3.1`.
+> Note, that support for reading Kubernetes job manifests from a file system is
+> required.
+Consult the Nautobot docs for more info.

 ## How is Support for Kubernetes Jobs Implemented